 Train and Multiply®.
-Make sample copies of the following:
+Make sample copies of studies that relate to the participants current training needs, perhaps the following:

 - Booklet 1 Baptize New Believers.

 - Booklet 5 Effective Evangelism.

 - Booklet 24 Pastoral Training and You.

 - Booklet 30 Seven Commands of Jesus.

-- The 'Introduction', the Levels 1, 2 and 3 Menus, the booklet title index, and the subject index from the Student Activity Guide.
+- The Student Activity Guide 'Introduction', the Levels 1, 2 and 3 Menus, the Student Information form (page 20), sample Activity pages, the title and the subject indices.